A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Our Experimental Results and Discussion

+Benchmarking is the process by which the performance of any computing device is evaluated.
+In the current era of Noisy Intermediate-Scale Quantum (NISQ)~\cite{Preskill2018}, choosing a universal metric for benchmarking is extremely difficult, because computing can be performed using various quantum technologies such as superconducting qubits~\cite{Gambetta2017,Krantz2019}, ion trap~\cite{HAFFNER2008}, optical lattices~\cite{Treutlein2006}, quantum dots~\cite{Loss1998}, nuclear magnetic resonance (NMR)~\cite{lu2016nmr}, etc. Also, how the noise affects the devices and their characterization are not well-understood.

+Researchers have proposed different metrics for benchmarking, for instance, fidelity~\cite{Beale2018}, unitarity~\cite{Wallman2015}, quantum volume~\cite{Cross2019}, quantum chemistry~\cite{McCaskey2019}, etc., each having their own drawbacks~\cite{1912.00546}.
+In~\cite{mermin2016}, the authors have also demonstrated non-locality in the case of Mermin polynomials for three, four and five qubits.
+They have concluded that the fidelity of the quantum computer decreases when the number of qubits is increased from three.
+However, they do not mention anything for two qubits.
+From the experimental test of Hardy's paradox, we propose two metrics for benchmarking of two qubits of any superconducting quantum device as discussed below.

-From the above experimental results, we can propose three performance measures of any quantum computer.
-First, it can be seen that, when $q=q_{max}$, value of $\epsilon_{5}$ is greater than the maximum value of the estimated $\epsilon_{4}$ for all MES and PS which supports non-locality.
-When $q<q_{max}$, but it is greater than the maximum value of the estimated $\epsilon_{4}$, non-locality is still valid.
-But when the value of $q$ is less than the maximum value of the estimated $\epsilon_{4}$, non-locality cannot be guaranteed.
-So, minimum value of $q$ up which non-locality is established can be the performance measure of a quantum computer.
-Lesser the value of $q$ which supports non-locality, better the performance of the quantum computer.
+First, from Section~\ref{TestofNL_q=qmax} and~\ref{TestofNL_q<qmax}, it can be seen that, for those states where $q > \bar{\Sigma}_{4}$, we get $\hat{q}_{lb} > 0$ which supports a non-zero value of Hardy's probability.
+When $\bar{\epsilon}_{4}^{max}< q <q_{max}$, the previous conclusion is still valid.
+But for those states where $q < \bar{\Sigma}_{4}$, no conclusion can be drawn about the value of Hardy's probability as $\hat{q}_{lb} \leq 0$.
+So, the minimum value of $q$ from which we get $\hat{q}_{lb} > 0$ (as illustrated in Table~\ref{table:6}), can be the performance measure of a quantum computer.
+Lesser the value of $q$ which supports $\hat{q}_{lb} > 0$, the better the performance of the quantum computer.
+This parameter measures how well the device realizes NMES states.

-Second, theoretically although we get $q_{max}$ at $\theta=\phi=51.827$ degree, but during experiment, due to unstable errors, the value of $\epsilon_{5max}$ may be shifted to any nearby value.
-In our case it shifted to the left for the pair $\left( Q_{2},Q_{1}\right)$ and to the right for the rest of the pairs of qubits.
-For our experiment when $\theta=\phi$, the amount of shift is $12$ degree.
+Second, although we get $q_{max}$ at $\theta=\phi=51.827$ degrees, during the experiment, due to unstable errors, the value of $\bar{\epsilon}_{5}^{max}$ may be shifted to any nearby value, as shown in Section~\ref{ShiftQ3Q4} and~\ref{Shiftother}.
+In our case, it shifted to the left for the pair $\left( Q_{2},Q_{1}\right)$ and to the right for the rest of the pairs of qubits.
+For our experiment when $\theta=\phi$, the amount of shift is $12$ degrees.
 So, the amount of shift can be considered as a performance measure of a quantum computer.
 The smaller the shift, the better is the performance.

-Third, we can see from Figure~\ref{fig:6} and~\ref{fig:7}, that the graph for estimated $\epsilon_{4}$ is not stable, where it should be a straight line.
-So, the amount of fluctuations can be the indicator of the stability of the quantum computer.
-The less the graph of the estimated $\epsilon_{4}$ fluctuates, the more stable a quantum computer is.
+This parameter measures the precision of the quantum device.